TIMELINE-The rise and fall of HK's Apple Daily and media magnate Jimmy Lai | Law-Order

 - China

-July 8, 2019 - Jimmy Lai meets U.S. vice president Mike Pence and Security of State Mike Pompeo in Washington to discuss the erosion of Hong Kong's autonomy over a contentious extradition bill that has sparked mass protests.
+July 8, 2019 - Lai meets U.S. Vice President Mike Pence and Secretary of State Mike Pompeo in Washington to discuss the erosion of Hong Kong's autonomy over a contentious extradition bill that sparked mass protests.
 The China state-owned Global Times calls Lai a "traitor" for "brazen collusion" with the West to fuel the Hong Kong protests.

 Dec 31 - Lai is taken back into custody after a higher court overruled the bail decision following a wave of criticism by pro-Beijing voices who say he is a flight risk.
 Feb 8, 2021 - Lai's legal battle for bail reaches Hong Kong's Court of Final Appeal.
 A panel of five judges unanimously denied him bail saying the lower court applied an "erroneous line of reasoning".